About the 2020 Update

 (see Emergency Management Cycle figure).

-- Response is the short-term, emergency actions taken to address the immediate impacts of a hazard.
+- The response is the short-term, emergency actions taken to address the immediate impacts of a hazard.

-- Recovery is the longer-term process of restoring the community back to normal or pre-disaster conditions.
+- Recovery is the longer-term process of restoring the community to normal or pre-disaster conditions.

 - Mitigation, or prevention, activities are actions that will prevent or eliminate losses, even if an incident does occur.
 Mitigation can reduce or eliminate the need for an emergency response and greatly reduce the recovery period.